lilianaziolek/lilianaziolek.github.io/work_in_progress/understanding-nuxt-vue-hooks-and-lifecycle-part2.md

 ---

 This is part 2 of mini-series - Understanding Nuxt & Vue hooks and lifecycle.
 You can start with [Part 1 here](https://tech.onestopbeauty.online/front-end/understanding-nuxt-vue-hooks-and-lifecycle-part1/), to make sure you are at least vaguely familiar with most of the required concepts.
-If you have other programming background, but not in Vue/Nuxt, you might also find useful [my other post](https://tech.onestopbeauty.online/high-level/quick-guide-to-javascript-ecosystem-from-senior-java-dev-pov/).
+If you have other programming background, but not in Vue/Nuxt, you might also find [my other post](https://tech.onestopbeauty.online/high-level/quick-guide-to-javascript-ecosystem-from-senior-java-dev-pov/) useful.

 # What's in the app
 The [sample code](https://github.com/lilianaziolek/blog-examples/blob/master/dry-examples) contains very simple examples of all the mechanisms/hooks discussed in Part 1, mostly in the form of logging what's happening.
 Noteworthy files: